 Highlights include International Development Secretary Rory Stewart, who debates the future of politics after his surprise shake-up of the Conservative leadership race.
 Another comes by way of philosopher, sociologist and cultural critic Slavoj Žižek (screenwriter and presenter of The Pervert’s Guide to Cinema and The Pervert’s Guide to Ideology) who is speaking at HowTheLightGetsIn via a video link.

-Also among the busy roster of speakers is Lib Dem leader Vince Cable; former Green Party leader Natalie Bennett; political theorist Chantal Mouffe; and novelist, poet, playwright and former Children’s Laureate Michael Morpurgo.
+Also among the busy roster of speakers are former leaders of the Lib Dem party Vince Cable and Green Party Natalie Bennett; political theorist Chantal Mouffe; and novelist, poet, playwright and former Children’s Laureate Michael Morpurgo.

 The theme of the festival this year is Uncharted Territory.
 Through talks and debates, the speakers explore how to navigate the uncharted territories we face, from philosophical puzzles to the future of sexuality and the state of the nation.

 Debates include 'The End of Left And Right', which ponders whether the way we’ve divided our political leanings since the French Revolution is still relevant, or whether it’s time to move on from the left and right divide.
 And don't miss economists Yanis Varoufakis, Mariana Mazzucato and Guy Standing dissecting the failures of capitalism.